 Taking it with other medicines

-Please make sure you tell us about any other prescription or nonprescription medication you are currently using when completing your medical survey in case they can interact with Eltroxin.
+Make sure you tell your doctor about any other prescription or nonprescription medication you are currently using when undergoing consultation.

 The following medicines can interfere with the way this medication works: sertraline; anticonvulsants including carbamazepine, primidone, phenytoin and barbiturates; antacid treatments; cholestyramine and colestipol; any medicines taken orally that contain iron; cimetidine or proton pump inhibitors like omeprazole, lansoprazole and pantoprazole; sucralfate; polystyrene sulfonate resin; rifampicin; imatinib; amiodarone; beta blockers including atenolol and sotalol; hormone replacement therapies and oral contraceptives containing oestrogen; male hormone replacement therapies containing androgen; or corticosteroids such as prednisolone and hydrocortisone.